Pacific Southwest Airlines Flight 1771

-Pacific Southwest Airlines Flight 1771 was a scheduled flight along the West Coast of the United States, from Los Angeles, California, to San Francisco.
-On December 7, 1987, the British Aerospace 146-200A, registration N350PS, crashed in San Luis Obispo County near Cayucos, after being hijacked by a passenger.
+Pacific Southwest Airlines Flight 1771 was a scheduled domestic passenger flight from Los Angeles to San Francisco.
+On December 7, 1987, the British Aerospace 146-200A, registration N350PS, was intentionally crashed in San Luis Obispo County near Cayucos, after being hijacked by a passenger.

 All 43 passengers and crew aboard the plane died, five of whom, including the two pilots, were presumably shot dead before the plane crashed.
 The perpetrator, David Burke, was a disgruntled former employee of USAir, the parent company of Pacific Southwest Airlines.
 The crash was the second-worst mass murder in Californian history, after the similar crash of Pacific Air Lines Flight 773 in 1964.
+It was the second fatal crash of PSA, after Pacific Southwest Airlines Flight 182.
+The motive for the hijacking and resulting mass murder-suicide was anger towards Burke’s former boss, Ray Thompson, who had refused to reinstate Burke after he had been fired for theft.
+Thompson was on Flight 1771 and was the first victim.

+Aircraft and crew

+The aircraft involved was a British Aerospace 146-200A.
+The aircraft was powered by four Lycoming ALF502R-3 turbofan engines.

+The flight crew consisted of Captain Gregg Lindamood (43) and First Officer James Howard Nunn (48), who had been working for the airline since 1973 and March 1987 respectively.
+Captain Lindamood had 11,000 flight hours, with 1,500 of them on the BAE-146.
+First Officer Nunn had 12,000 flight hours, but only 300 of them were on the BAE-146.
+There were three flight attendants on board: Debbie Nissen Neil (37), Debra Watterson Vuylsteke (32), and Julie Gottesman (20), employed by the airline in 1970, 1977, and 1987 respectively.

 Incident

-USAir, which had recently purchased Pacific Southwest Airlines (PSA), terminated David A. Burke, a ticketing agent, for petty theft of $69 from in-flight cocktail receipts; he had also been suspected of involvement with a narcotics ring.
-After meeting with Ray Thomson, his manager, in an unsuccessful attempt to be reinstated, Burke purchased a ticket on PSA Flight 1771, a daily flight from Los Angeles International Airport (LAX) to San Francisco International Airport (SFO).
-Thomson was a passenger on the flight, which he regularly took for his daily commute from his workplace at LAX to his home in the San Francisco Bay Area.
+USAir, which had recently purchased Pacific Southwest Airlines (PSA), fired ticketing agent David A. Burke for petty theft of $69 from in-flight cocktail receipts.
+Burke had also been suspected of involvement with a narcotics ring.
+After meeting with his manager Ray Thompson in an unsuccessful attempt at reinstatement, Burke purchased a ticket for PSA Flight 1771, a daily route from Los Angeles International Airport (LAX) to San Francisco International Airport (SFO).
+Thompson was a passenger on the flight, which he regularly took for his daily commute from his workplace at LAX to his home in the San Francisco Bay Area.
 Flight 1771 departed from LAX at 15:31 PST, scheduled to arrive in San Francisco at 16:43.

-Using USAir employee credentials that he had not yet surrendered, Burke, armed with a Smith & Wesson Model 29 .44 Magnum revolver that he had borrowed from a coworker, was able to bypass the normal passenger security checkpoint at LAX.
-He gained access to the plane via the locked crew door using the access code scratched above the lock as reported by one of the lawyers representing families of two dead passengers.
-After boarding the plane, Burke wrote a message on an airsickness bag, but whether or not he gave the message to Thomson to read before shooting him is unknown.
+Using USAir employee credentials that he had not yet surrendered, Burke, armed with a Smith & Wesson Model 29 .44 Magnum revolver that he had borrowed from a coworker, bypassed the passenger security checkpoint at LAX.
+He gained access to the plane using a locked crew door with its access code scratched above the lock.
+After boarding the plane, Burke wrote a message on an airsickness bag, but whether he delivered the message to Thompson before shooting him is unknown.
 The note read: